Melissa Riso Is A Smokeshow In Tight Gray Bodysuit & Strappy Brown Heels

-Melissa Riso took to her popular Instagram page earlier today to share a sizzling new shot of herself in a sexy gray bodysuit.
+Melissa Riso took to her popular Instagram page on Tuesday to share a sizzling new shot of herself in a sexy gray bodysuit.
 As those who follow the brunette beauty on social media know, Riso has been digging the bodysuit in recent weeks, sharing a ton of photos of herself rocking a variety of black, white, and gray one-pieces.
-In the most recent update that was shared on her popular page, the model sizzled in a gray one.
+In the most recent update that was shared on her popular page, the model continued with this trend.

-The Northern California native struck a pose in the middle of a doorframe, holding on to the door frame and leaning her head back as her long, dark locks fell toward the ground.
-She showed off her gorgeous features in a stunning application of makeup that included fierce black eyeliner, mascara, blush, highlighter, and matte lipstick while adding a beautiful accessory to the outfit with a pair of small silver earrings as well as a pair of strappy brown heels.
+The Northern California native struck a pose in the middle of a doorframe, holding on to it and leaning her head back as her long, dark locks fell toward the ground.
+She showed off her gorgeous features in a stunning application of makeup that included fierce black eyeliner, mascara, blush, highlighter, and matte lipstick.
+She also added a beautiful accessory to the outfit with a pair of small silver earrings and a pair of strappy brown heels.

-The 33-year-old left little to the imagination in a sexy, gray bodysuit that was high-cut and showcased her toned and tanned stems.
-The revealing outfit dipped low into her chest, offering a slight view of cleavage and she covered up with a cropped jean jacket.
-In the caption of the photo, she shared a beautiful quote about life and included a number of hashtags as well.
+The 33-year-old left little to the imagination in an alluring gray bodysuit that was high-cut, allowing her to showcase her toned and tanned stems.
+The revealing outfit dipped low into her chest, offering a slight view of cleavage that she mostly covered up with a cropped jean jacket.
+In the caption of the photo, she shared a beautiful quote about life and included a number of hashtags.

 View this post on Instagram